AlacrisIO/alacrity/archive/competition.md

 # Competition for Alacrity

+There are many competitors writing DSLs to write smart contracts—but already, these languages only handle the smart-contract, and not the entire DApp.
+Any bug in the client or server code, or any discrepancy between that code and the contract, and the users’ assets will disappear as surely as if the bug were in the contract.
+However few competitor seem to even be aware of the issue;
+a couple of these languages allow for a little bit more integration with a language to build client code than others (Plutus, Michelson), but it still remains very low-level and error-prone, checking data types of messages but not the state of the computation.

+Our DSL, Alacrity, can be used to specify and formally verify contract and client code at the same time, and make sure they are generated in a coherent way, using End-Point Projection, a technique unique to us.
+A few of these languages are well-suited to formal verification (e.g. Scilla).
+Most aren’t, worse or verify the wrong things (Simplicity).
+Some companies like CertiK or Runtime Verification have built great tools and framework to verify smart contracts.
+However, once again they tend to only verify the smart contract, and not the entire DApp.
+They also seem not to take into account the adversarial aspect of the blockchain in the properties they verify and thus miss key safety properties.
+No one but us verifies both client and contract.

+Also, almost all of these smart contract languages are chain-specific.
+One language, DAML, is portable, but is designed for permissioned blockchains;
+it is excellent on the financial contract side, but despite being so much better than all other solutions for permissioned blockchains, it is still not at all suited for the adversarial environment of permissionless blockchains (no doubt it could become so if they learn from us, just like we can improve our support for financial transactions by learning from them).

+Some companies claim to be building an “Operating System”, but what they mean is very different from us.
+For instance, Zeppelin OS does an amazing job at building tools on the Ethereum ecosystem;
+but their vision has no cross-chain portability;
+they write contract and client code separately in Solidity and Javascript;
+they do not offer deployment services.

 * [Scilla](https://scilla-lang.org/)
   is the smart contract language for Zilliqa.
   It is embedded in Coq, and features total functions with eventual message sends.